Magnifiers and magnification

 BASIC TECHNICAL STUFF: MAGNIFICATION AND WORKING DISTANCE

 The following applies to simple lenses, including all jewellers loupes.
-The following does not apply to 'surgeons' magnifiers which are made of two small telescopes.
+The following does not apply to 'surgeons' magnifiers which are made of two small telescopes, neither does it apply to microscopes.

 THE 14-INCH RULE